TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 19/Proverbs 19.15.md

 ---

-Slothfulness casteth into a deep sleep; And the idle soul shall suffer hunger.
+Slothfulness casts into a deep sleep.
+The idle soul shall suffer hunger.